nixworks/public/news/2011/10/20/index.md

 ##### Prime Minister
 ### [The Prime Minister of Thailand, Yingluck Shinawatra, admits that it is impossible to protect all of the capital Bangkok from ongoing nationwide flooding, describing the floods as a "national crisis". ](/news/2011/10/20/the-prime-minister-of-thailand-yingluck-shinawatra-admits-that-it-is-impossible-to-protect-all-of-the-capital-bangkok-from-ongoing-nationw.md)
-_Context: Bangkok, floods, Yingluck Shinawatra, Prime Minister_
+_Context: Prime Minister, floods, Yingluck Shinawatra, Bangkok_

 ##### Diving support vessel
 ### [The diving support vessel DSV Koosha 1 capsizes off the coast of Iran, resulting in the deaths of six commercial divers from India who are trapped in the vessel's diving chamber when the boat sinks. ](/news/2011/10/20/the-diving-support-vessel-dsv-koosha-1-capsizes-off-the-coast-of-iran-resulting-in-the-deaths-of-six-commercial-divers-from-india-who-are-t.md)
-_Context: diving chamber, diving support vessel, Iran, India, commercial diver, DSV Koosha 1_
+_Context: diving support vessel, India, DSV Koosha 1, diving chamber, commercial diver, Iran_

 ##### Greece
 ### [A man is killed and at least 74 people are injured in major riots in the Greek capital Athens on the second day of a nationwide general strike, as Greeks protest in their thousands against new austerity measures intended to alleviate the country's ongoing debt crisis. ](/news/2011/10/20/a-man-is-killed-and-at-least-74-people-are-injured-in-major-riots-in-the-greek-capital-athens-on-the-second-day-of-a-nationwide-general-stri.md)